 - 1966 Development of MOS technology for field-effect transistors

 Rather oddly, most of Tesla's early semiconductor series are identified by two-letters plus a two-digit suffix, with a one- or two-digit prefix that denotes an individual type within the series.
 This makes cataloguing difficult because they do not sort alphanumerically into series.
 I have Tesla data books from 1968 and 1976, and some data sheets from 1966.
 Tesla devices are included in a Hungarian data book from 1960.
-However I have no original data for the earliest types.
+However I have little original data for the earliest types.

 Tesla made a small number of point-contact transistors type xNT40 about which I have no data.
 I would be very interested to find examples of these, or even just data about them.